Westminster Higher Education Forum

 Format: DOWNLOADABLE PDF

-This conference focuses on the future use of AI in higher education, bringing out latest thinking on maintaining academic integrity, as well as opportunities that the new technology presents for teaching and learning.
+This conference focuseed on the future use of AI in higher education, bringing out latest thinking on maintaining academic integrity, as well as opportunities that the new technology presents for teaching and learning.

-It will be an opportunity for key stakeholders and policymakers to discuss implications of recent developments, including the QAA’s report Navigating the complexities of the artificial intelligence era in higher education, which highlighted the opportunities for the sector including increasing accessibility, support for those with additional learning needs, and improving flexibility and productivity in learning.
-Delegates will also discuss the potential challenges AI presents to the sector, such as decreasing the digital divide, guaranteeing accessibility, addressing infrastructure issues within universities and managing integration.
-Nick Watmough, Quality Enhancement and Standards Specialist, QAA will deliver a keynote address at the seminar.
+It was an opportunity for key stakeholders and policymakers to discuss implications of recent developments, such as the QAA’s Navigating the complexities of the artificial intelligence era in higher education report, which highlighted opportunities for the sector, including increasing accessibility, supporting those with additional learning needs, and improving flexibility and productivity in learning.
+Delegates also discussed potential challenges AI presents to the sector, such as decreasing the digital divide, guaranteeing accessibility, addressing infrastructure issues within universities and managing integration.
+Nick Watmough, Quality Enhancement and Standards Specialist, QAA, delivered a keynote address at the seminar.

-Delegates will consider AI’s impact on student learning, development, creativity and achievement.
-Strategies for effectively integrating AI into HE will be examined, focusing on enhancing teaching methods, staff and student academic relationships, supporting different learning needs, and improving administrative efficiency.
+Delegates considered AI’s impact on student learning, development, creativity and achievement.
+Strategies for effectively integrating AI into HE were examined, focusing on enhancing teaching methods, staff and student academic relationships, supporting different learning needs, and improving administrative efficiency.

-The agenda will bring out latest thinking on best practice and the positive potential of increased use of AI, including on academic staff time and university finances in the short-term.
-Areas for discussion include its use in routine operations, such as application processing, timetabling and providing student support, as well as predictive analytics to optimise utilisation of facilities and teaching staff.
+The agenda brought out latest thinking on best practice and the positive potential of increased use of AI, including on academic staff time and university finances in the short-term.
+Areas for discussion included its use in routine operations, such as application processing, timetabling and providing student support, as well as predictive analytics to optimise utilisation of facilities and teaching staff.
 Longer-term planning, adaptive learning and assessment systems will also be looked at.

-The conference will assess approaches to maintaining academic integrity in the age of AI, including regulatory and institutional measures to deter misuse of AI tools and address academic misconduct.
-Attendees will discuss priorities for developing fair and proportionate guidelines for addressing suspected cases of AI-related misconduct, including the use of AI detection tools, and standardising sanctions.
+The conference assessed approaches to maintaining academic integrity in the age of AI, including regulatory and institutional measures to deter misuse of AI tools and address academic misconduct.
+Attendees discussed priorities for developing fair and proportionate guidelines for addressing suspected cases of AI-related misconduct, including the use of AI detection tools, and standardising sanctions.

-Sessions will consider how HEIs are rethinking assessment strategies in light of generative AI, exploring best practice in assessment design, and ways in which HEIs are updating academic integrity policies and fostering transparent communication between students and staff.
+Sessions considered how HEIs are rethinking assessment strategies in light of generative AI, exploring best practice in assessment design, and updating academic integrity policies and fostering transparent communication between students and staff.

-Further discussion is expected on leveraging AI to widen participation in HE and tackle the digital divide, and ensuring equitable access to technological advancements.
+Further discussion was expected on leveraging AI to widen participation in HE and tackle the digital divide, and ensuring equitable access to technological advancements.

 • ethical AI integration: developing guidelines for responsible use of AI in HE - fostering an ethical culture among staff and students - balancing innovation with academic integrity